jjvanzon/Circular-Language-Spec/constructs-drafts/conversions.md

 #### Conversions Aren’t Create Procedures

 This comment is made because in the C++ programming language, conversion procedures *are* alternative create procedures.
-A conversion does not involve the creation of an object.
+A conversion might not involve the creation of an object.
 A conversion is the assignment of new values to an existing object, values that are based on the values of an object from a different type.

 #### More Ideas